frederic-perez/AmE-dictionary/data/dictionary.md

 __highfalutin__ _adj_
 __highlight__ _v_
 __highly__ _I highly recommend it._
-__hightail__ _v intr_ To move quickly, especially in retreat or in fleeing.
-(From reference to animals such as cows, rabbits, and deer that raise their tails when fleeing.)
+__hightail__ _v intr_ [:scroll: From reference to animals such as cows, rabbits, and deer that raise their tails when fleeing.]
+To move quickly, especially in retreat or in fleeing.
 __hijab__ _n_ :four::camera::hammer: (hijabs)
 __hijinks__ _n_ :two: Noisy and mischievous merrymaking. _Syn_ high jinks, high jinx, jinks _Adolescent hijinks._
 __hike<sup>1</sup>__ _n_ :four::hammer: _A hike in base wages._